What made you think of Broadsided for this poem?

 Describe your dream “Vectorization”—where, in your wildest dreams, would you most like to see this broadside posted in the world?

 Artist Meghan Keane: Printed on fabric, at monumental architectural scale, and fully draped over and wrapping 1600 Pennsylvania Avenue, like a Christo and Jeanne-Claude piece — if the poet would be open to it!

 Poet Nicelle Davis: I’ve spent most my life living in conservative, even oppressive areas.
 It can be exhausting trying to justify one’s own existence.
 I hope “Mothers” finds readers who need to know they are not to shamed for being “different.”
 I want them to know they are beautiful for being true to themselves and brave for not allowing the world to rob them of their truth.
-I want to find readers who understands love is difficult, yet worth the effort.
+I want to find readers who understand love is difficult, yet worth the effort.
 I want the poem and readers to feel this effort—to feel loved.

 What did you think an artist would pick up on from your poem?
 Did the visual artist refract any element of the poem that made you see the poem differently?

 Poet Nicelle Davis: I expected an artist would linger on the actions in the poem, that they would visualize the verbs—the card game, the fire, the search for meaning.
 I was surprised by Meghan’s interpretation, how she didn’t see the difficulties so much as the tenderness.
 I found this very moving.
 She drew out the unsaid or unsayable.
 She is a very powerful artist.
 I’m grateful for what she taught me about perspective.

 You are a designer as well as an artist–can you talk about how those two visual ways of working interact for you?